Affiliated Players- Updated 10/16/2022

-- The use of an undocumented affiliate in a game will result in the Head Coach being suspended for the use of an ineligible player
+- The use of an undocumented (in The TTM system and listed on your team roster as an affiliate player) affiliate in a game will result in the Head Coach being suspended for the use of an ineligible player

 - The deadline for adding affiliates to any roster is Feb 15th of any given season.